Type above and press Enter to search. Press Esc to cancel.

 Companies like Lightspeed can help you accept and reconcile card payments while you’re on the go.
 More experienced retailers may want to go the whole hog, and use portable iPads and displays to show off their pop-up with some pizzazz.
 But start-up retailers can get by just as well with a portable POS system that will help you accept card payments, keep track of your inventory and reconcile your payments against the right SKUs.

 And don’t forget cash.
-Yes, more and more people feel weird about using cash in these COVID times.
-But that doesn’t mean a good chunk of people won’t buy with cash.
+Yes, more and more people are using credit cards—70% of people prefer them—but that doesn’t mean a decent amount of people won’t buy with cash.
 In fact, many people assume that pop-up stores only accept cash.
 Think about getting a lockbox and having the right quantities of notes and coins on hand for giving people change.

 What do you need to help people check out?
 You’re going to need bags.
 You could have tissue paper to wrap things.
 Branded bags, ideally, would be awesome.
 That way, when people move off, they have your bag with your brand on it.
 Other people may see it and it may spark some curiosity.